TezBaydu/Milestone-Project-1-Band/README.md

     * Found a way of having a play button using HTML only, however this caused issues as was unable to toggle between play and pause and when there were several instances in one page music would overplay each other or would play and pause one song at a time, regardless of which button it was associated to.
         * After much searching I found a solution using JavaScript through the Github user "Ilker Yilmaz" "https://github.com/kuantal/Multiple-circular-player" and was able to use the scripts as shown on their gitpod to make a successful play pause action for songs. sizes and style adjusted to suit site.

-- Index.html
-    * list-inline header-download
-        * needs page to reload for it to sit horizontally....?
-Even on responsive design checker - associated to list-inline-item style.css line 532: to work on.
-            - done by adjusting css code on line 532.

 - CSS code checker
     * Sorry!
 We found the following errors (2)
     * URI : https://cdn.jsdelivr.net/npm/bootstrap@4.5.3/dist/css/bootstrap.min.css